githubutilities/githubutilities.github.io/_posts/2015-02-08-wireless-router-config-log.markdown

 * [TP-LINK WDSed with Xiaomi Router](http://bbs.xiaomi.cn/thread-9999187-1-1.html)

+# OpenWrt is a common system for Wireless Routers

+OpenWrt is Linux distribution for embedded devices and provides fully writable filesystem with package management instead of single, static firmware.

 # ISSUE: Can not Connect to Wireless Router

 Try restart the router.
 If this works, try schedule the restart process.